snowdriftcoop/snowdrift/TEXTEDITORS.md

 ### Emacs tag usage

 If you use Helm, as recommended above, you can run `M-x helm-etags-select` to select from the `TAGS` file.

 If you use haskell-interactive-mode, linked above, Emacs will automatically regenerate the TAGS file for you (provided you have loaded a file with `C-c C-l` beforehand).
-If you don't want to use haskell-interactive-mode for whatever reason, you can generate the tags file with
+If you don't want to use haskell-interactive-mode for whatever reason, you can generate the tags file with:

     git ls-tree -r HEAD --name-only | grep -E '*.hs' | xargs hasktags -e --ignore-close-implementation

 `M-t` is a good keybinding for `helm-etags-select`, provided you don't use `transpose-words`:

 ```elisp
 (global-set-key (kbd "M-t") 'helm-etags-select)